 Step-by-Step: How to Train Your Dog to Walk on a Loose Leash

-Teaching your dog loose leash walking takes time, patience, and consistency.
+Teaching your dog to walk on a loose leash takes time, patience, and consistency.
 At Supreme Dog Garage, we know how important it is for owners to enjoy stress-free walks with their dogs, which is why we recommend using the right dog harness and dog leashes from the start.
 Below is a proven step-by-step process to help your dog learn calm walking habits and reduce pulling.

 Dogs repeat behaviors that get rewarded.
 The moment your dog walks calmly by your side or keeps the leash slack, reward them with a treat or praise.
 This teaches them that staying close to you brings rewards, while pulling gets them nothing.

 Consistency is key.
-Every time your dog shows loose leash walking, reinforce it.
+Every time your dog demonstrates loose-leash walking, reinforce it.
 Over time, they will learn that calm behavior is the fastest way to continue the walk.

 This method is one of the most effective ways to stop leash pulling.
 The idea is simple: